 Tip #5: Prepare for an Interview

-Many employers hold interviews the day after the fair, so you definitely want to be prepared in case you land one.
-Dress nicely according to the standard of your industry, do your research beforehand, practice your answers, and have one or two thoughtful questions prepared that show you know what you’re talking about.
+Many employers hold interviews the day after the fair, so be prepared in case you land one.
+Dress nicely according to the standard of your industry, do your research beforehand, think through answers to potential questions you might be asked, and have several questions prepared that show you know what you’re talking about.
 Don’t forget the STAR framework for interview answers: Situation, Task, Action, and Result.
 Many interviews include behavioral questions, which ask for examples of a time when you faced X problem or led a team in X, and the STAR method is a great technique for structuring your answers to these types of questions.

 Check out p.
 46-54 in the Career Development Guide for more tips on interview prep, types of interviews, common questions, and more.
 The Center for Career Development also offers Mock Interviews and Interview Prep Learning Labs, so check out the “Appointments” tab on Handshake (under “Career Center”) to sign up.

 Tip #6: Become Your 30-Second Pitch